SystemsApproach/private5g/software/smallcell.rst

    (i.e., place it in a window).
 The ``Status`` page of the management dashboard should report its latitude, longitude, and fix time.

-5. **Spectrum Access System.** The reason each radio needs GPS is so it can report its location to a Spectrum Access System (SAS), a requirement in the US to coordinate access to the CBRS Spectrum in the 3.5 GHz band.
+5. **Spectrum Access System.** One reason the radio needs GPS is so it can report its location to a Spectrum Access System (SAS), a requirement in the US to coordinate access to the CBRS Spectrum in the 3.5 GHz band.
 For example, the production deployment of Aether uses the `Google SAS portal